arenaxr/arena-unity/CONTRIBUTING.md

 - Maintain Unity Inspector layout cleanliness for `ArenaObject` components.

 The `arena-unity` uses [Release Please](https://github.com/googleapis/release-please) to automate CHANGELOG generation and semantic versioning.
 Your PR titles *must* follow Conventional Commit standards (e.g., `feat:`, `fix:`, `chore:`).

-### 4. Coordinate Systems — Always Use ArenaUnity.cs Translations

-**Incoming and outgoing MQTT messages MUST use the A-Frame coordinate system.** Unity rendering uses the Unity coordinate system.
-- All agents and developers must consult and use the translation utilities in `ArenaUnity.cs` (e.g., `ToUnityPosition`, `ToArenaPosition`, `ToUnityRotationQuat`, `ToArenaRotationQuat`) when passing position, rotation, and scale data between the schema objects and Unity's local transformations.
-- **GLTF models** have their own coordinate system spin (LUF).
-There is an additional translation step to/from GLTF/Unity included in `ArenaUnity.cs` that must be applied when manipulating bones or nodes inside a GLTF hierarchy.
-Always refer to existing handling to ensure coordinate parity.

-### 5. Dependencies — Prefer Bundled Over External

-**All dependencies must be freely available** to any user.
-When integrating an open-source library:
-- **Prefer bundling** the compiled library as a native plugin within this package (e.g., `Runtime/AprilTag/Plugin/`, `Runtime/WebP/Plugin/`) over adding an external UPM or NuGet dependency.
-- **Use CI cross-compilation** (GitHub Actions) to build native plugins for all target platforms from pinned upstream source tags.
-- **Avoid external package registries** (OpenUPM, third-party scoped registries) when possible — these add setup friction and availability risk for users.
-- External UPM dependencies are acceptable only when the package is published on the **Unity Package Manager** official registry (e.g., `com.unity.cloud.gltfast`, `com.unity.nuget.newtonsoft-json`).